 - Once the complaint is filed and processed you will be sent a hearing notice as to when your case will be heard.

-- At the hearing, the Ohio Rules of Evidence and the applicable Ohio Rules of Civil Procedure will be applied.
+- At the hearing, the Ohio Rules of Evidence and the applicable Ohio Rules of Civil Procedure will apply.

 - If restitution is granted and the defendant(s) fail to vacate the premises you will have to file a Writ of Restitution by filing a Praecipe for a Writ of Restitution with the Clerk of Court.
-This fee is $20.
+A $20.00 fee applies.

-The clerks are here to help you process the paperwork in your case only.
-The clerks are not lawyers and they are not permitted to give you any advice regarding information that must be contained in your complaint.
-By law, the clerks ARE NOT permitted to give you any legal information or advice.
+The Clerk’s office is available to help you process paperwork in your case only.
+However, the Clerk’s office is not permitted to give any advice regarding information that must be contained in your complaint.
+By law, the Clerk’s office IS NOT permitted to give any legal information or advice.
 If you have any legal questions contact a licensed attorney.